Food & Drink

 Image credit: Pita Bakery | Facebook

-Baked daily using only the best ingredients, Pita Bakery is an unassuming hole in the wall serving up a range of soft, pillowy pita breads along with a selection of spreads like hummus, babaganoush and even falafel.
+Baked daily using only the best ingredients, Pita Bakery is an unassuming hole-in-the-wall eatery serving up a range of soft, pillowy pita breads along with a selection of spreads like hummus, babaganoush and falafel.

 Available for dine in or takeaway, we recommend ordering the Taste It All platter which includes a choice of two pitas, hummus, babaganush, salad, turshi (pickled vegetables), falafel balls and three dips (tahini, harissa and a tangy mango pickle called amba).
 Word to the wise, this place sells out fast so make sure you get in early.